Geo-AID/Geo-AID/geo-aid-book/src/guide/getting-started.md

 ### Implicit conversions

 Geo-AID is capable of performing some implicit conversions:
-* Unitless scalars (usually literals) can be converted into a scalar with any unit.
+* Unknown-unit scalars (usually literals) can be converted into a scalar with a distance unit.
 * A point collection consisting of two points can be converted into a line or the distance between the two points, depending on the context.
-* A point collections of length one is always automatically converted into a point.
+* A point collection of length one is always automatically converted into a point.
-* When performing mutliplication/division over a scalar with a unit and a scalar with no unit, the latter is automatically converted into a `one` unit (standard scalar in mathematics).
+* When performing mutliplication/division over a scalar with a unit and a scalar with an unknwon unit, the latter is automatically converted into a unitless scalar (standard scalar in mathematics).
-* Any variable defined with a unitless scalar is automatically given a `one` unit.
+* Any variable defined with an unknown-unit scalar is assumed to be unitless.

 ## Shortening the code with iterators